West African Leaders Start Talks On Mali Crisis - UrduPoint

 The junta, led by an army colonel named Assimi Goita, have vowed to stage elections within a "reasonable time" and respect "all past agreements," including international anti-jihadist missions.

+"All the victims were hit by bullets in unclear circumstances and were sent to the Gabriel Toure hospital in the capital Bamako," Samira Daoud, Amnesty International's director for West and Central Africa, said in a statement.

+The junta has denied that there were any casualties during the mutiny.

-- 'Return of constitutional order' - ECOWAS comprises 15 members, including Mali, but within hours of Keita's overthrow, the group issued a statement announcing it was immediately suspending the country from its internal decision-making bodies.
+- 'Constitutional order' - ECOWAS comprises 15 members, including Mali, but within hours of Keita's overthrow, the group issued a statement announcing it was immediately suspending the country from its internal decision-making bodies.

 That statement also called for the immediate release of Keita and other detained leaders; said its members would close land and air borders to Mali; and pledged to demand sanctions against "all the putschists and their partners and collaborators".